Clubs that charge a membership fee or have a levy are not eligible for CUSA funds

 Council Standing Committees

-The CUSA Clubs and Societies Fund assists Clubs & Societies with financial support.
-Support that will contribute to their short and long term goals to ensure they run efficiently and effectively at Carleton University and furthermore, to encourage students active involvement on campus.
+The CUSA Clubs Oversight Committee assists CUSA Clubs with financial support.
+The hope of the committee is that support will contribute to club short and long term goals and ensure clubs run efficiently and effectively at Carleton University.
+Additionally, the committee hopes to encourage students active involvement on campus.

-All certified CUSA Clubs and Societies are eligible to apply for the fund.
-The committee has the power to deny applications to those Clubs and Societies with bad record.
+All certified CUSA Clubs are eligible to apply for the funding from the Clubs Oversight Committee.
+The committee has the power to deny applications to those CUSA Clubs with bad record.

-To apple to receive funding, please complete this application form by September 20th at 11:59pm Eastern
+To apple to receive funding, please complete this application form by October 11th at 11:59pm Eastern time

 Here are some further details about the fund: